Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Destructors

 One of the most important features of Ü is usage of destructors.
-`destructor` is a special method this is automatically called for a variable at its lifetime end.
+`destructor` is a special method which is automatically called for a variable at its lifetime end.

 Usage of destructors allows to implement robust and safe memory and resource management without relying on slow and complex garbage collection schemes.